alyhxn/alyhxn/README.md

 I'm a passionate software engineer with a keen interest in web dev and AI.
 I love building innovative solutions to real-world problems and constantly expanding my knowledge and skills in the field of technology.

-- 💼 Currently working at Web Dev as a Play Project.
+- 💼 Currently working as Web Dev at Playproject.
 - 🎓 Graduated with a degree in Computer Science.
 - 🌱 Currently learning design and management.
 - 💬 Ask me about anything.